Sum of Measures 1—5 (Total Package)

 (i) 20 March 2020, Banco de Mexico announced collaboration with the Ministry of Finance to strengthen the Government Debt Market Makers Program; Banco de Mexico will provide swaps of government securities and amend the purchase option of government securities for market makers to allow exercise of the option on the 2nd banking day following the auction rather than the 1 day; (ii) MXN100 billion - Swaps of government securities in which it will receive long-term securities (10 years and longer) and will deliver other with maturities of up to 3 years; (iii) MXN100 billion - Government securities term repurchase window in which Banco de México facilitates an orderly intermediation of government securities (Cetes, Bonos M, Udibonos, Bondes D and BPAs), which will benefit financial institutions with liquidity needs.

 |08A - Swaps info_outline||MXN1,318,140,000,000||USD60,000,000,000||

 Provide USD liquidity (via auctions) to banks by drawing on the USD60 billion swap line with the Fed.
-The peak value of USD6.59 billion, which is also the peak value first reached on 8 April 2020 and remained through 25 June 2020; as of 21 April 2021, the current amount outstanding is USD400 million.
+The peak value of USD6.59 billion was first reached on 8 April 2020 and remained through 25 June 2020; as of 21 April 2021, the current amount outstanding is USD400 million.

 |08B1 - Asian Development Bank|